 This morning explore the base of Uluru before visiting the archaeological museum there.
 Fly to Sydney, arriving late in the afternoon, and take a brief orientation tour of The Rocks, the city’s oldest preserved colonial district, located near your hotel.
-(B)
+(B, D)

 Experience Sydney for three fascinating days.
 Highlights include a visit to the Royal Botanic Gardens and a luncheon cruise around Sydney Harbour.
 You’ll also spend time at the Koala Sanctuary Park, featuring ten acres of rain forest, eucalyptus, and garden habitat where koalas, kangaroos, wallabies, and dingoes roam freely.
 Plus, experience Sydney’s Northern Beaches, a string of 18 stunning oceanfront areas surrounded by a national park.
-On your final day, take a guided tour of the iconic Sydney Opera House, then enjoy time for individual pursuits.
-This evening dine at the Waterfront Restaurant, known for its outstanding seafood and beautiful harbor views.
+Enjoy time for individual pursuits in Sydney today.
+This evening dine in the popular “Rocks” area at the Waterfront Restaurant, known for its outstanding seafood and beautiful harbor views.
 (3B,1L,1D)

-Day 13 — Sydney, Christchurch, Mount Cook Nat'l Park, New Zealand
+Day 13 — Sydney and Christchurch, New Zealand

-Travel by motorcoach today through New Zealand’s lush fruit-growing region to Queenstown, stopping en route in the former gold mining town of Arrowtown.
-Enjoy a savory lunch and wine tasting at a local winery before reaching the famed Kawarau Bridge where in 1988 AJ Hackett invented Bungee jumping.
-Late afternoon arrive at the “adventure capital” of Queenstown.
+Travel through New Zealand’s lush fruit-growing region to Queenstown, stopping in the former gold mining town of Arrowtown.
+Enjoy a wine tasting and savory lunch before continuing to the famed Kawarau Bridge where in 1988 AJ Hackett invented Bungee jumping.
+Mid-afternoon reach the “adventure capital” of Queenstown.
 (B,L,D)

-This morning and early afternoon are at leisure; late afternoon visit Te Puia Thermal Reserve, where you’ll observe the famous Pohutu Geyser and other natural phenomena, and explore the Maori Cultural Center, where you'll sample a traditional hangi dinner and attend a Maori performance.
+This morning and early afternoon are at leisure; late afternoon visit Te Puia Thermal Reserve and Maori Cultural Center for a traditional hangi dinner and performance.
 (B,D)

 Early this morning transfer to the airport for the flight to Los Angeles (via Sydney) where you connect with the return flights home.
 (B)